 1. Grow a vegetable garden

-If you want to keep your garden to a minimum, take a cue from designer Kelly Martin's backyard.
-“On my little brick patio, I built a raised garden box with planks of wood, and my friends from The Plant Snob helped me fill it with low-maintenance drought tolerant plants and herbs," she says.
+If you want to keep your garden to a minimum, take a cue from designer Kelly Martin's (opens in new tab) backyard.
+'On my little brick patio, I built a raised garden box with planks of wood, and my friends from The Plant Snob (opens in new tab) helped me fill it with low-maintenance drought-tolerant plants and herbs,' she says.

 Martin loved the look of the modern, black bed, so she used lava rocks over the soil, which also help retain moisture in the warmer months.
+Learning how to make raised beds is easy and is suitable even for beginner gardeners.

 Chances are, you want to flex your green thumb, but don't have enough room for a sprawling garden.
 We're giving you full permission to get a little creative.
-Ashley Rose of Sugar & Cloth made the most of her small backyard by affixing several potted plants to a leaning ladder.
+Ashley Rose of Sugar & Cloth (opens in new tab) made the most of her small backyard by affixing several potted plants to a leaning ladder.
 The result?
-An area that oozes forest vibes, but doesn't take up some precious square footage.
+An area that oozes forest vibes, but doesn't take up the precious square footage.

-4. Create a mural
+4. Create a backyard mural

 Art is a staple of every gorgeous home, so why would your backyard be any different?
 Ashley Wilson of At Home With Ashley (opens in new tab) primed her wall with a fresh coat of white paint, and then dressed it up with streaks in every color of the rainbow.
 While this color-coded style never fails to make us smile, you can decorate your blank wall however you please.
 After all, beauty is in the eye of the beholder.